General Learning Strategies (GLS1O) for Grade 8 WRDSB Students

-This secondary grade 9 credit course explores learning strategies and helps students become more independent learners while increasing their personal management skills, both in school and in other contexts.
+This secondary grade 9 credit course (GLS1O) explores learning strategies and helps students become more independent learners while increasing their personal management skills, both in school and in other contexts.
 By completing the Reach Ahead program, students will start Grade 9 feeling confident to succeed in high school and having already earned a credit (GLS 10).

-• Program runs Tuesday, July 2nd, 2024 – Friday, July 26th, 2024
+• Program runs Wednesday, July 2nd, 2025 – Monday, July 28th, 2025

 • Programs are available either in-person or through the e-Learn option

-• In-person classes run from 8:30am to 3:00pm at Huron Heights SS
+• In-person classes run from 8:30 am to 3:00pm at a local secondary school (Huron Heights SS)

-• Registration opens March 18th, 2024 @ noon and will close May 17th, 2024 @ noon
+• Registration opens March 17th, 2025, and will close May 16th, 2025

 GLS 10 Course Expectations: